 Finally, we will use fraying to blur boundaries and reflect changing borders, or maybe reject borders.
 Picking out the threads along the length will leave the shorter width threads exposed which will give the fabric a fuzzy frayed edge.

 Finished piece

 Join us on Zoom to get creative!

-If you would like to join artist Helen Mather and others to stitch, chat and share ideas inspired by this resource, book onto the online Zoom workshop.
+If you would like to join artist Helen Mather and others to stitch, chat and share ideas you can book onto one of the monthly online Zoom workshops.